lukemurraynz/lukemurraynz.github.io/blog/2023-07-03-Bring-Your-Data-to-Life-with-Azure-OpenAI.md

 1. Check, I acknowledge that connecting to an Azure Cognitive Search account will incur usage to my account.
 [View Pricing](https://azure.microsoft.com/en-us/pricing/details/search/?WT.mc_id=AZ-MVP-5004796)
 1. Click Next
 1. It should bring in the index metadata; for example - our content data is mapped to content - so I will leave this as is; click Next
-1. I am not utilizing Semantic search, so I click Next
+1. I am not using Semantic search, so I click Next
 1. Finally, review my settings and click Save and Close
 1. Now we can verify our own data is getting checked by leaving the: Limit responses to your own data content checked
 1. Then, in the Chat session, in the User message, I type: Tell me about Azure Elastic SAN?